 - Appeals regarding the space allocation recommendations shall be considered by the IUB Policy Committee.
 All student organizations not meeting the recommended minimum office usage expectations or complying with Section I General Requirements shall be given written notification of such status prior to consideration of space allocations.
 Appeal requirements are as follows:

-- To enter an appeal, a typed letter must be submitted to the Vice President for Policy at least 24 hours prior to the appeals meeting.
+- To enter an appeal, a typed letter must be submitted to the Assistant Director of the Illini Union Board within 72 hours of being notified they are being evicted.

 - The oral presentations with a typed supplement shall be based on, but not limited to, one or more of the following arguments: